 Speaking of monogramming, if you’re handy with the vinyl machines, using your pumpkins as a fall sign is another crafty idea.
 You could display Boo, ampersands, or your street number on a regular sized pumpkin to create a festive front porch vignette.
 With vinyl, you could even create a jack-o’-lantern face without the muckiness of carving an actual pumpkin.

 Not in the mood for real pumpkins?
 Another fall pumpkin idea is this fun and crafty faux hoop pumpkins from Desperately Seeking Gina.
 She used hoops and fall colored fabric plus twine to craft these fun pumpkins.
 These would be cute if you needed a pumpkin wall display or a door hanger.

 This fall head out to one of your local pumpkin patches and have a grand time.
 Before you leave, grab an armload of pumpkins and get your craft on!
 You’ll be the envy of the neighborhood this October.
 Happy pumpkin hunting!

-Peebles Farm and Corn Maze (August, AR)
+Peebles Farm and Corn Maze (Augusta, AR)